eobermuhlner/kimage/README.md

     kimage [OPTIONS] stack-average
         [FILES]

-Stacks multiple images by calculating a pixel-wise average.
+### Stack multiple images by calculating a pixel-wise average

 This stacking script is useful if there are no outliers and if the more powerful `stack` script fails for technical reasons.

 ---